-- Physicians can contribute to these discussions by explaining that drugs such as morphine and benzodiazepines may not change the altered respiratory pattern but will be used to remove any perception of dyspnea by the patient. - If anemia is felt to be contributing to dyspnea, transfusions or erythropoeitin (EPO) may be considered however, should not be used if they will simply prolong the dying process.
+- Since the dying person's respiratory pattern may noticeably change as their illness progresses and especially in the last hours of living, his/her loved ones should be informed that these changes do not necessarily mean the patient is experiencing dyspnea.
+Open discussion with the dying person about his/her experiences should be encouraged since they may not only alleviate anxiety but will also strengthen his/her relationships with loved ones. - Physicians can contribute to these discussions by explaining that drugs such as morphine and benzodiazepines may not change the altered respiratory pattern but will be used to remove any perception of dyspnea by the patient.

+If anemia is felt to be contributing to dyspnea, transfusions or erythropoeitin (EPO) may be considered however, should not be used if they will simply prolong dying process